lightning/bolts/01-messaging.md

   - MUST NOT set `ignored` to sensitive data such as secrets or portions of initialized memory.
   - if it doesn't receive a corresponding `pong`:
-    - MAY terminate the network connection,
+    - MAY close the network connection,
       - and MUST NOT fail the channels in this case.

 A node sending a `pong` message: